tonybatty/closures/README.md

 * Work in pairs
 * Fork and clone this repo
+* Don't forget to run `npm install` after cloning to install dependencies
-* Take turns in implementing one closure each.
+* Take turns in implementing one exercise each
-* Write tests before implementing each closure
+* Write tests for each exercise in `tests` folder
 * Commit after each exercise and push
 * Create a pull request

+* `increase` - Create a function which stores a number.
+Return an inner function which accepts a number as an argument, adds it to the number in parent scope and returns the new total

 * `double` - Create a function which stores a number.
 Return an inner function which doubles the number and returns it

-* `increase` - Create a function which stores a number.
-Return an inner function which accepts a number as an argument, adds it to the number in parent scope and returns the new total

-* `total` - Create a function which stores a `total` number.
+* `total` - Create a function which receives and stores `total` number.
 Return an inner function which accepts an array of numbers.
 The inner function should add all the numbers in array, add them to `total` and return the new `total`.

 * `gibberish` - Create a function which stores an empty string.
-Return a closure which can accept either a string or an array strings.
+Return an inner function which can accept either a string or an array of strings.
 If it's a string, add it to existing string separated by a space `' '`.
 If it's an array of strings join them using a space, append to existing string separated by a space and add a fullstop `.` at the end.
 The inner function should return the new resulting string.

-* `mergeSort` - Create a function which stores an array.
+* `mergeSort` - Create a function which stores an empty array.
 Return an inner function which accepts a number as an argument.
 The inner function should insert the number into the array in descending order and return the highest number from array.
-Try to implement above without using `sort` method, by iterating over the array and inserting the new number after a smaller number and before a bigger number.
+Try to implement above without using `sort` method.

 * `calculator` - Create a function which stores a `total` number.
 It should return an inner function which should accept 3 parameters: 2 numbers and a string representing an operator `+`, `-`, `*` or `/`.
 It should perform the operation indicated by the operator add the result to `total`.
 Return the new `total`.